ABOUT

 I love how everything is connected… like the creases and folds you see in a crumpled sheet can also be seen when looking at a rugged landscape.
 In his poem Arawata Bill, Denis Glover describes New Zealand as looking like an unmade bed.

 In Aldous Huxley’s “The Doors of Perception”, Huxley sees creases and folds as portals that offer glimpses into hidden dimensions that are inaccessible in ordinary states of consciousness.
-I like to think my paintings give the viewer the opportunity to experience that.
+I like to think my paintings give the viewer an opportunity to experience that.